 Finished files in your folder, actions taken in your tools, and a record of everything that happened.

-Delegate, but stay in control.
-Every action shows in the sidebar, you can interrupt and redirect at any point, and Cowork asks for your approval before anything consequential — sending an email, posting a message, changing a file outside your working folder.
+In Cowork, you can delegate, but stay in control.
+Claude's actions show up in the sidebar, you can interrupt and redirect at any point, and it asks for your approval before anything consequential — sending an email, posting a message, changing a file outside your working folder.

 What only Cowork can do